Richard Cobb: Education and career

-Richard Cobb was born in London, England, during World War One (NB the biographical information to the right gives his birthplace as Frinton, Essex) the son of Francis Hills Cobb, who worked in the Sudan Civil Service, and his wife, Dora, daughter of Dr J. P. Swindale.
+Richard Cobb was born in London, England, during World War One, the son of Francis Hills Cobb, who worked in the Sudan Civil Service, and his wife, Dora, daughter of Dr J. P. Swindale.
 After being educated at Shrewsbury School, he visited France for the first time.
 He stayed for a year and developed a passion for the country, its people and their history.
 Returning to England, he matriculated at Merton College, Oxford in 1935, and was awarded a second class degree in History in 1938.
 During the Second World War he was an instructor to the Polish Air Force, made BBC broadcasts in French, and served in the British Army.

 After his military discharge, Cobb returned to France and stayed for another nine years.
 During this time, Cobb honed his style of historical analysis.
 He worked closely with the French Marxist-school historians Albert Soboul and George Rudé, frequently sharing research at the National Archives.

 Unable to obtain French citizenship, Cobb went back to England in 1955 for a succession of academic jobs.
 He taught at Aberystwyth University and the University of Leeds, before ultimately returning to Oxford, where he was elected as a tutorial fellow of Balliol College in 1962.
 Eleven years later, he was made Professor of Modern History of Oxford University, a post with a fellowship at Worcester College.
 He gave the 1974 Raleigh Lecture on History.

 Cobb returned to France repeatedly, sometimes to give courses of lectures at the Collège de France.
 Throughout his life, Cobb displayed an understanding of the country and its people that seemed almost uncanny for a non-native: in the words of fellow historian Guy Chapman, "Few can enjoy the felicity of Mr. Richard Cobb, of becoming so soaked in a society not his by birth that he moves without needing to look where he is placing his feet among its nuances, its customs, its silences."